AshKhanNY/Light-and-Sound-Memory-Game/README.md

 ------------------------
 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.
-> I used websites like w3schools.com and freeCodeCamp.org to find different colors to customize my website, as well as learn about all the different types of listeners and customization options there are.
+> I used websites like w3schools.com and freeCodeCamp.org to find different colors to customize my website, as well as learn about all the different types of listeners and customization options.

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
 > A challenge that I encountered while creating this submission is finding out the best way to format the logic statements near the end of the